KILTprotocol/kilt-workshop-101/identity.md

 # 👤 Identity

-In KILT, an identity is an object representing an entity - for example a person, an organization or even a machine.
+In KILT, an identity is an object that represents an entity - for example a person, an organization or even a machine.

 An identity contains multiple properties.
 One of them is the `address` : it's the entity's unique and public identifier.